hcientist/OnlinePythonTutor/wishlist.md

   - adjustable font sizes
   - adjustable sizes for all widgets, and *remember* the user-adjusted sizes
   - on mobile, some users reported issues with writing or copy-pasting code in the editor (I only have iOS, maybe test on Android emulators/devices too)
+    - one bug report said: 'In the mobile version we have to give a space before pressing enter, if not done then last symbol or alphabet will get removed'
 - internationalization/localization of the UI into other popular languages
 - dark mode UI